College of Eastern Medicine

 Welcome to the College of Eastern Medicine (CEM) formerly known as the College of Acupuncture & Oriental Medicine, at the Southern California University of Health Sciences (SCU).
 SCU is a private, not-for-profit, and WASC/WSCUC accredited healthcare university.
 We are committed to excellence in teaching, research, and patient care in the field of Acupuncture and Oriental Medicine.
 CEM at SCU is pioneering a fundamentally new and integrated way of educating Acupuncture and Oriental Medicine practitioners for the 21st century.
 In addition to receiving a state-of-the-art education in traditional Eastern medicine, our students take interprofessional bioscience and Western clinical medicine courses together with students of other SCU professional healthcare programs.
 Their current classmates will be their future partners in delivering interprofessional, integrative, and collaborative healthcare to patients.

-The College of Eastern Medicine was the first to offer the new First Professional Doctorate (FPD) program in Acupuncture and Oriental Medicine.
+The College of Eastern Medicine was the first to offer the new Doctor (PD) program in Acupuncture and Chinese Medicine.
 Students enter with 90 units of undergraduate education, including Basic Sciences and graduate after 10 terms with an accredited doctoral degree.

-Provide students with a quality education in Acupuncture and Oriental Medicine, emphasizing health promotion and integrative healthcare.
+The College is committed to providing students with an excellent education in Acupuncture and Chinese Medicine, and evidence-based, patient-focused, integrative healthcare.

-- Provide outstanding education in Acupuncture and Oriental Medicine.
+- Provide outstanding education in Acupuncture and Chinese Medicine.

-- Promote and encourage Acupuncture and Oriental Medicine research activities among faculty and students.
+- Promote and encourage Acupuncture and Chinese Medicine research activities among faculty and students.

 - Foster evidence-based practices and life-long learning skills.